digirix/Apexsaas/Progress.md

    - Users can be deactivated without being deleted

 4. **User Creation Flow:**
+   - Multi-step wizard process with three tabs:
+     - Step 1: Basic Information (Name, Department, Designation)
+     - Step 2: Access Permissions (Module-by-module permission assignment)
+     - Step 3: Credentials (Username, Email, Password, Active Status)
    - Username, display name, and email are required fields
-   - Password must meet minimum security requirements
+   - Password must meet minimum security requirements (8+ characters)
    - Department and designation selections are optional
    - Active status is enabled by default
-   - Upon creation, users are assigned default permissions
+   - Upon creation, users are assigned permissions based on the configuration in step 2

 5. **Permission Assignment Flow:**
-   - Permissions are managed per module (Clients, Tasks, Setup, etc.)
+   - Three-tier permission model per module:
+     - Full Access: Automatically grants all CRUD permissions
+     - Partial Access: Allows granular selection of individual permissions
+     - Restricted Access: Denies all permissions for that module
-   - Each permission type can be toggled independently
+   - For Partial Access, individual CRUD permissions can be toggled:
+     - View (Read): User can see module content
+     - Create: User can add new items
+     - Edit (Update): User can modify existing items
+     - Delete: User can remove items
    - Changes are saved immediately for each permission update
    - Module-specific access means a user might have full permissions in one area but limited in another
+   - SuperAdmin users always have all permissions which cannot be modified

 ## Current Implementation Status
 The project has made significant progress across multiple modules: